 Life Skills Development

-Call one of our admissions coordinators to help you find an Cocaine detox center or Cocaine rehab today.
+Call one of our admissions coordinators to help you enroll in life skills and addiction recovery today.

 Life Skills Development

-Learning and Enhancing Life Skills in Drug Rehab
+Learning and Enhancing Life Skills and Addiction Recovery

-Life skills can be defined as the basic skills necessary for full participation in everyday life.
+Life skills and addiction recovery can be defined as the basic skills necessary for full participation in everyday life.
 These tools help with accomplishing goals and living up to our full potential.
 Learning life skills is a huge accomplishment that will greatly assist a recovering addict in life after treatment.

 Addiction Weakens Life Skills